nigelhorne/Config-Abstraction/README.md

     `base.yaml`, `local.yaml`, `base.json`, `local.json`, `base.xml`,
     `local.xml`, `base.ini`, and `local.ini`.

+    If `config_file` is set, that file is loaded last.

 - 2. Merging and Resolving

     The module merges the contents of these files, with more specific configurations